Main Content

 The Light-Emitting Diode block represents a light-emitting diode as an exponential diode in series with a current sensor.
 The optical power presented at the signal port W is equal to the product of the current flowing through the diode and the Optical power per unit current parameter value.

-The exponential diode model provides the following relationship between the diode current I and the diode voltage V:
+The exponential diode model provides this relationship between the diode current I and the diode voltage V:

 I=IS(eqVNkTm11)